rajshritotla/1984-generative-graphics/README.md

 * There is a major issue with the Video library is using a Mac with Catalina installed.
 Because of the new install, all 32 bit applications are deprecation, one of which is the Video Library.
 A work around this is to manually clone the beta version of the library (found [here](https://github.com/processing/processing-video/releases/tag/r6-v2.0-beta4)) and manually install it (in the Mac, directly install it in /Documents/Processing/Libraries).

-* Body detection may not work using normal webcam
+* Body detection may not work using normal webcam, due to the sizing of the webcam being very limited

 **Warning:** In using MacOSX, There is a lot of external libraries in this library that cannot be detected by Mac so it could be annoying and give you a warning saying that this library cannot be used as Apple cannot verify the library.
 A way around this is to open every single file, and then manually allow them to open.
 However, there are almost 300 files so this might take some time